thoughtbot/ios-on-rails/book/rails/creating_a_post_request.md

 #### Checking for the auth token header

 Oh yes, we are using a method we haven't defined yet!
-What is this `authorize` method all about?
-When we are creating an `event` with our API, we want to make sure that the event has an owner.
+What is this "authorize" method all about?
+When we are creating an "event" with our API, we want to make sure that the event has an owner.

 In Humon, we identify users by their device token, which is being sent in the header.
-In early versions of this book, we sent the device token in the parameters, just like `address`, `lat`, and `name`.
+In early versions of this book, we sent the device token in the parameters, just like "address," "lat," and "name."

 Later on, we got feedback that it is more typical to see auth tokens sent in request headers.
 At first we thought this was because of security concerns, but